Approaches to Conflict-free Replicated Data Types: Comparison of the approaches

 \section{Comparison of the approaches}

 A comparison of the approaches is now made, regarding issues such as open vs closed systems, partition tolerance, state size (including the issue of amortizing metadata overhead over several objects).
 A summary of these aspects (as well as other already discussed) is presented in Table~\ref{tab:comparison}.
+We start by a taxonomy, discussing the dual nature of some CRDTs.